Physical activity or exercise after pregnancy has benefits for your physical health and mental health.

 - lifting heavy weights

-If you do high-intensity exercise with a weak pelvic floor, you could cause damage you cannot reverse.
+If you do high effort activity with a weak pelvic floor, you could make prolapse or incontinence symptoms worse.

 Exercises for your posture can help: